LeanEngine Plans and Prices

 - Having cloud functions and the main website written in different languages.
 For example, you can write cloud functions in Node.js and the main website in PHP.

-Each group has its own staging environment and second-level domain.
+Each group has its own staging environment and can be bound to different custom domains.
 Configurations like environment variables and Git repositories are also independent.
-You can deploy your project to a group without affecting other ones.
+You can deploy your project to a group without affecting the other ones.
 The methods introduced in Managing Instances can be used to manage instances inside each group as well.
 If a group doesn't have any instances in it, it won't be able to handle requests.
 If a group has multiple instances, it will also gain the ability of load balancing and have its availability increased.

 See Pricing for Group Management for pricing information.